 Despite that at most 2 blocks are used for mirror selection, upto 15 last blocks are actually stored, for instrumentation purposes.
 They can be inspected using SHOW AGENT STATUS statement.

 Interval between agent mirror pings, in milliseconds (or special_suffixes).
 Optional, default is 1000.

-For a distributed index with agent mirrors in it (see more in agent), master sends all mirrors a ping command during the idle periods.
+For a distributed table with agent mirrors in it (see more in agent), master sends all mirrors a ping command during the idle periods.
 This is to track the current agent status (alive or dead, network roundtrip, etc).
 The interval between such pings is defined by this directive.
 To disable pings, set ha_ping_interval to 0.

 ha_ping_interval = 3s

 Hostnames renew strategy.
 By default, IP addresses of agent host names are cached at server start to avoid extra flood to DNS.
 In some cases the IP can change dynamically (e.g. cloud hosting) and it might be desired to don't cache the IPs.
 Setting this option to 'request' disabled the caching and queries the DNS at each query.
 The IP addresses can also be manually renewed with

 FLUSH HOSTNAMES command.

 Defines how many "jobs" can be in the queue at the same time.
 Unlimited by default.